nelson8013/JumiaMicroservice/README.md

 This is a fun microservice project that is built using the Spring Cloud and  uses third-party tools.

 ## Features
+-- Gateway:
---Gateway: The Microservice will have an API Gateway that will receive all requests and channel them to the appropriate service.
+   The Microservice will have an API Gateway that will receive all requests and channel them to the appropriate service.
+-- Communication:
---Communication: I use Kafka and RabbitMQ for A-synchronous communication between services,
+   I use Kafka and RabbitMQ for A-synchronous communication between services, -- Security:
---Security: I'll server the application with  an Authentication Server called Key Clock --Secret Storage: I'll use Vault to store secrets.
+   I'll server the application with  an Authentication Server called Key Clock -- Secret Storage:
+   I'll use Vault to store secrets.
+-- Distributed Tracing:
---Distributed Tracing: I'll also use Zipkin for distributed tracing.
+   I'll also use Zipkin for distributed tracing.
+-- Logging:
---Logging: For logging, I use Elastic Search, LogStash, and Kibana
+   For logging, I use Elastic Search, LogStash, and Kibana

 ## Number of Services.